certara/R-Certara/README.md

 ## Simcyp™

-The `Simcyp` R package is part of the [Simcyp™ PBPK Simulator](https://www.certara.com/software/simcyp-pbpk/), a propriety software used for modeling and simulation for pharmaceutical and other applications in life sciences.
-This package allows users to load workspaces, edit parameters, and run the physiologically based pharmacokinetics models (PBPK) developed in Simcyp™.
+The `Simcyp` R package supports R script interactions with the [Simcyp™ PBPK Simulator](https://www.certara.com/software/simcyp-pbpk/), a propriety software used for modeling and simulation for pharmaceutical and other applications in life sciences.
+This package allows users to load and modify workspaces, run the physiologically based pharmacokinetics models (PBPK) developed in Simcyp™ and interrogate results.
 To use this package, the user must have a Simcyp™ Simulator license.

 Example Simcyp™ R scripts can be found [here](https://github.com/certara/Simcyp-R-Scripts).